The new tele digital optical imaging system

 With optometrists conducting eye examinations remotely, there is the opportunity for one optometrist to cover multiple centres, or to balance schedules across centres to match optometrist supply and demand.
 Scheduling opportunities are further maximised as optometrists do not have to undertake eye examinations in real time.

-In the current optical market, Theia can bring convenience, efficiencies and help to manage challenges created by a shortage of practitioners.
+In the current optical market, Aetheia can bring convenience, efficiencies and help to manage challenges created by a shortage of practitioners.
 It could also be used for the sharing of images between primary and secondary care practitioners and help to provide ocular health examinations in locations where they would not otherwise be possible.
-Theia increases the focus on the ocular health emphasis of a practitioners clinic.
+Aetheia increases the focus on the ocular health emphasis of a practitioners clinic.

 Images are easily captured as part of the eye examination for later review or referral.